Schauder estimates for Kolmogorov-Fokker-Planck operators with coefficients measurable in time and H\"{o}lder continuous

 Recent researches, especially in the field of stochastic differential equations (see e.g. \cite{PP}), which are the main motivation to study KFP operators, suggest the importance of developing a theory allowing the coefficients $a_{ij}$ to be rough in $t$ (say, $L^{\infty}$), and H\"{o}lder continuous (in a suitable sense) only w.r.t. the space variables.
 The Schauder estimates that one can reasonably expect under this mild assumption consist in controlling the H\"{o}lder seminorms w.r.t. $x$ of the derivatives involved in the equations, uniformly in time (we will be more precise in a moment).

-For \emph{uniformly parabolic }operators, \emph{partial Schauder estimates}, i.e. the control of the supremum in $t$ of the H\"{o}lder quotient in space of $\de^{2}_{x_{i}x_{j}}u$, under the analogous assumption on the coefficients and the right-hand side of the equation, have been proved already in 1969 by Brandt \cite{Br69}.
-In 1980 Knerr \cite{K80} proved that, under the same assumptions, $\de^{2}_{x_{i}x_{j}}u$ are actually H\"{o}lder continuous also in time, on bounded cylinders.
+For \emph{uniformly parabolic }operators, \emph{partial Schauder estimates}, i.e. the control of the supremum in $t$ of the H\"{o}lder quotient in space of $\partial_{x_{i}x_{j}}^{2}u$, under the analogous assumption on the coefficients and the right-hand side of the equation, have been proved already in 1969 by Brandt \cite{Br69}.
+In 1980 Knerr \cite{K80} proved that, under the same assumptions, $\partial_{x_{i}x_{j}}^{2}u$ are actually H\"{o}lder continuous also in time, on bounded cylinders.
 See also the paper \cite{Lib} by Lieberman, 1992, containing a unified presentation of these and related results.
 More recently, Krylov and Priola \cite{KP}, 2010, have extended partial Schauder estimates (on the whole space) to parabolic operators with lower order unbounded terms while Lorenzi \cite{LL}, 2011, has proved similar global estimates for operators with possibly unbounded coefficients.
 We also point out the more recent paper \cite{DK} by Dong-Kim, 2019, containing futher generalizations to operators with coefficients merely measurable w.r.t. \emph{several} variables.

-In the present paper we establish global partial Schauder estimates for degenerate KFP operators \eqref{L} satisfying assumptions (H1)-(H2), with coefficients $a_{ij}$ H\"{o}lder continuous in space, uniformly in time (see Assumption (H3) here below and Theorem \ref{Thm main a priori estimates} for the precise statement).
-The result in this paper represents the first case of this kind of Schauder-type estimates proved for a \emph{degenerate} parabolic operator.
-We also show that the second derivatives $\de^{2}_{x_{i}x_{j}}u$ (for $i,j=1,2,...,q$) are actually locally H\"{o}lder continuous also w.r.t. time, so extending to this degenerate context the result proved for uniformly parabolic operators by Knerr \cite{K80}.
+In the present paper we establish global partial Schauder estimates for degenerate KFP operators \eqref{L} satisfying assumptions (H1)-(H2), with coefficients $a_{ij}$ H\"{o}lder continuous in space, bounded measurable in time (see Assumption (H3) here below and Theorem \ref{Thm main a priori estimates} for the precise statement).
+We also show that the second derivatives $\partial_{x_{i}x_{j}}^{2}u$ (for $i,j=1,2,...,q$) are actually locally H\"{o}lder continuous also w.r.t. time, so extending to this degenerate context the result proved for uniformly parabolic operators by Knerr \cite{K80}.

 Our technique to establish partial Schauder estimates is deeply rooted in the study of the model operator